 Injuries occur all the time in the workplace, even in environments you wouldn’t expected to be riddled with injury risk.
 This is why the workers’ compensation system was created – to protect both employees and employers when injuries occur.
+And when conflict arises as to worker’s comp benefits, a workers compensation lawyer can become invaluable to the employee.
 Injuries might happen when someone makes a mistake or because a piece of equipment or other environment factor creates an issue.
-A workers compensation claim can be caused by something as simple as slipping and falling in the workplace.
+Workers compensation lawyers are often called upon when a workers compensation claim is started because something as simple as slipping and falling in the workplace causes an employee an on the job injury.

-The bottom line is there are all sorts of ways you can be injured in the workplace, and when it happens you need to understand your rights under the Carrollton, GA workers’ compensation laws and you need to understand how important it is to work with an experienced workers’ comp attorney.
+The bottom line is there are all sorts of ways you can be injured in the workplace, and when it happens you need to understand your rights under the Carrollton, GA workers’ compensation laws and you need to understand how important it is to work with an experienced workers compensation lawyer.

 What are Common Workplace Injuries?